ankitagoel11/Twitter-News-Channels-Analysis/README.md

 The second plot is a bar plot visualizing the _overall_ sentiments of the last 100 tweets from each organization.
 For this plot, the compound sentiments are aggregated analyzed by VADER.

-The tools of the trade you will need for your task as a data analyst include the following: tweepy, pandas, matplotlib, seaborn, textblob, and VADER.
+The tools of the trade used for this task as a data analyst include the following: tweepy, pandas, matplotlib and VADER.

 Final Jupyter notebook has: